 Step 1: Prepare the Grits

-In a large saucepan, bring the water or chicken broth to a boil.
-Gradually whisk in the stone-ground grits, reducing heat to low.
-Stir frequently and let them simmer for about 20-25 minutes until thick.
-Stir in the shredded cheddar cheese and butter until melted and creamy.
-Season with salt and pepper to taste.
+Bring water or chicken broth to a boil in a big pot.
+Slowly whisk in the grits, turn the heat down low.
+Stir often so it dont stick.
+Let it simmer for 20–25 minutes till it’s thick.
+Then mix in cheese and butter until they melt.
+Season with salt and pepper.

 Step 2: Cook the Bacon

-In a large skillet, cook the bacon over medium heat until crispy.
-Remove the bacon, crumble it, and set aside.
-Leave about 2 tablespoons of the bacon drippings in the skillet.
+In a skillet, fry the bacon over medium heat until it’s crispy.
+Take it out, crumble it, and keep 2 tablespoons of the drippings in the pan.

 Step 3: Sauté Aromatics